Music of Miami: 1950s and 1960s

-1970s–1980s
+1970s

-In the early 1970s, the Miami disco sound came to life with TK Records, featuring the music of KC and the Sunshine Band, with such hits as "Get Down Tonight", "(Shake, Shake, Shake) Shake Your Booty" and "That's the Way (I Like It)"; and the Latin-American disco group Foxy, with their hit singles "Get Off" and "Hot Number".
-They were on the very same South Florida label that released the first disco song to become a #1 hit on the pop music charts, "Rock Your Baby" by Miami area native George McCrae in 1974.
-Other artists from that local label include Foxy, Peter Brown, Jimmy "Bo" Horne, Gwen McCrae, T-Connection, and Anita Ward.
+The Miami disco sound emerged in the early 1970s, driven in large part by local music entrepreneur Henry Stone and his label TK Records.
+TK Records produced the R&B group KC and the Sunshine Band, with hits including "Get Down Tonight", "(Shake, Shake, Shake) Shake Your Booty" and "That's the Way (I Like It)", as well as soul singers Betty Wright, George McCrae and Jimmy "Bo" Horne, and the Latin-American disco group Foxy, with their hit singles "Get Off" and "Hot Number".
+TK released the first disco song to reach number one on the pop music charts, "Rock Your Baby" by Miami area native George McCrae in 1974.Other artists on the label include Peter Brown, Jimmy "Bo" Horne, Gwen McCrae, T-Connection, and Anita Ward.
 Miami native Teri DeSario was also a popular artist during the disco era.
 The Bee Gees moved to Miami in 1975.

-Miami-influenced, Gloria Estefan and the Miami Sound Machine, hit the popular music scene with their Cuban-oriented sound and had hits in the 1980s with "Conga" and "Bad Boy".
+1980s and 1990s

-1990s
+Gloria Estefan and the Miami Sound Machine hit the popular music scene with their Cuban-oriented sound attaining hits "Conga" and "Bad Boy".

-The 1980s and '90s also brought the genre of high energy Miami bass to dance floors and car subwoofers throughout the country.
+The 1980s and 1990s also brought the genre of high energy Miami bass to dance floors and car subwoofers throughout the country.
 Miami bass spawned artists like 2 Live Crew (featuring Uncle Luke), 95 South, Tag Team, 69 Boyz, Quad City DJ's, and Freak Nasty.
-Examples of these songs are "Whoomp!
+Notable songs from this era include "Whoomp!
 (There It Is)" by Tag Team in 1993, "Tootsee Roll" by 69 Boyz in 1994, and "C'mon N' Ride It (The Train)" by the Quad City DJ's in 1996.

-Cuban and Latino influences
+2000s and present

-The influence of Cuban culture and music history on the music of South Florida is undeniable.
-The 1997 hit album Buena Vista Social Club was performed by a group featuring former stars of the Havana nightclub scene.
-It won a Grammy, became a hit, and was listed in 2003 by Rolling Stone magazine as #260 in The 500 Greatest Albums of All Time.
+In the 2010s, Miami's influence on Latin music reached a global mainstream audience.
+The 2017 music video for "Despacito" by Luis Fonsi featuring Daddy Yankee reached over a billion views in under three months, and became one of the best-selling Latin singles in the United States.
+Reggaeton artist Bad Bunny released X 100pre in 2018, which Rolling Stone ranked number 447 on its 500 Greatest Albums of All Time list in 2020.
+MTV Latin America, based in Miami, has served residents across Mexico, Argentina, Venezuela, and other Latin American countries since 1993.

-Cuban American female recording artist Ana Cristina was born in Miami in 1985.
+In 2017, breakout artist XXXTentacion brought the SoundCloud rap movement toward the mainstream.
+The movement, predominantly based in South Florida, takes its name from the audio distribution platform SoundCloud.
+Its style features heavily distorted bass, intentionally raw mixing, and fast tempos.
+The main artists in this movement include XXXTentacion, Lil Pump, Wifisfuneral, Ski Mask the Slump God, and Smokepurpp.

-In 2017, the music video for "Despacito" by Luis Fonsi featuring Daddy Yankee reached over a billion views in under 3 months.
-As of December 2020, the music video is the second most viewed YouTube video of all time.
-With its 3.3 million certified sales plus track-equivalent streams, "Despacito" became one of the best-selling Latin singles in the United States.
-Reggaeton artist Bad Bunny released X 100pre in that one year later that in which in 2020 the album was ranked number 447 on Rolling Stone's 500 Greatest Albums of All Time list.
+Cultural influences

-MTV Latin America is based in Miami, serving residents in Mexico, Argentina, Venezuela, and other Latin American countries since 1993.
+Latin and Caribbean influences

-Popular music
+The influence of Caribbean and Latin American culture on Miami's music is deep and longstanding.
+Haitians brought kompa and zouk, Dominicans brought bachata and merengue, Colombians brought vallenato and cumbia, and Brazilians brought samba.
+West Indians and Caribbean people have contributed reggae, soca, calypso, and steel pan to the city's musical fabric.